Our mission is to be a catalyst for change, developing innovative projects that solve complex current needs, whilst exploring alternative futures.

 Founded by Eva Pfannes and Sylvain Hartenberg in 2003, OOZE

-works across scales, from temporary art works to regional urban strategies, combining an elaborate understanding of natural, ecological processes, with technological expertise and deep insights in to the social-cultural behaviour of users of the built environment ('what we do
+works across scales, from temporary art works to regional strategies, combining an elaborate understanding of natural, ecological processes, with technological expertise and deep insights in to the social-cultural behaviour of users of the built environment ('what we do

 ').
 The cyclic closed-loop processes found in nature are the foundation for each intervention and integrate the human scale within a comprehensive vision.
-Each project, whether an art installation, building, public space or urban strategy aims to create experience and drive change (our 'mission
+Each project, whether an art installation, building, public space or spatial strategy aims to create experience and drive change (our 'mission

 believes that space is subjective.
 All our projects allow users to appropriate a space, and use it as a tool to transform their culture of living.
 Our thinking is always holistic and strategic, generating out of the box ideas and surprising solutions to persistent and complex spatial problems.
 Our approach is collaborative and open-minded, using design to bring together stakeholders from top down and bottom-up, encouraging the co-evolution of ideas.